billyjbryant/PokeAlarmWiki/Filters-Overview.md

 are unknown, it will be rejected.

 When `"is_missing_info"` is NOT included in the filter, it will simply skip any checks on missing information.
-If you have `"min_iv":90` set but no `"is_missing_info`", PA will still pass monsters where 'iv` is unknown.
+If you have `"min_iv":90.0` set but no `"is_missing_info`", PA will still pass monsters where `iv` is unknown.

 ### Geofence